marlitas/JR_Components/README.md

 - [Twilio Expanded Documentation](https://github.com/Justice-Reskill/JR-Component-Library/blob/main/Twilio-Expanded-Documentation/twilio-expanded-docs.md)

 ### How to Contribute
-The relevance of this library is only kept by up-to-date contributions by the Justice Reskill team.
-Have a component you recently built for a project?
-Looking to learn about a new technology or feature?
-Contributing to the Component Library is a great way to develop skills and ensure consistency across JR projects, saving us all time and effort in the long run.
+The relevance of this library is only kept by frequent contributions from the Justice Reskill community.
+Contributing to the Component Library is a great way to develop skills and ensure consistency across JR projects; saving us all time and effort in the long run.
 It's also a great way to learn from each other and find common ground to enhance team collaboration.

 Read through the [contribution guide](https://github.com/Justice-Reskill/JR-Component-Library/blob/main/CONTRIBUTING.md) for code expectations, FAQs, and other requirements.